MasqueradeOfSilence/MasqueradeOfSilence/PROJECTS.md

 COMPUTING OVERVIEW:
 -
+- PC Build for Gaming and Rendering: Completed
 - Google IT Support Fundamentals Certificate: In Progress
 - Khan Academy, Review of Early Mathematics: In Progress
 - PLC Programming I: In Progress